gbourant/tock/README.md

   -c, --center           Center the clock in the terminal.
-Overrides manual positioning -C, --color <COLOR>    Change the color of the time [default: 2] -f, --format <FORMAT>  Change the date format [default: "%F | %Z"] -h, --help             Print help (see more with '--help')
+Overrides manual positioning -C, --color <COLOR>    Change the color of the time [default: 2] -f, --format <FORMAT>  Change the date format [default: "%F | %Z"] -o, --once             Render the clock once and exit -h, --help             Print help (see more with '--help')
 ```